sparkle-project/sparkle-project.github.io/documentation/index.md

 Since Sparkle is downloading executable code to your users' systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend:

-  * Serving the update over HTTPS (your app *will not update on OS X 10.11* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements),
+  * Serving the update over HTTPS (your app *will not update on macOS 10.11* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements),
   * code-signing the application via Apple's Developer ID program and/or,
   * code-signing the published update archive with a DSA [signature](//en.wikipedia.org/wiki/Digital_signature) matching a public DSA key included in your app.

-If you are not serving updates over HTTPS and you are linking against the 10.11 SDK, **your updates will be blocked by OS X El Capitan**.
+If you are not serving updates over HTTPS and you are linking against the 10.11 SDK, **your updates will be blocked by macOS El Capitan**.
 You *must* comply with Apple's [App Transport Security](/documentation/app-transport-security/).
 In short, HTTP requests will be rejected by the system unless an exception is added within your app.
 App Transport Security has other specific requirements too, so please test updating your app on 10.11 even if you already are serving over HTTPS!

 #### DSA signatures